About the Rebates

 The rebates are a method for distributing to employers a portion of the compensation fund’s reserves that have accrued to a surplus level over several years.

-The first rebate was delivered in November 2015 and the second will be delivered in December 2016.
+The first rebate was distributed in November 2015.
+A second was distributed in December 2016.
 The third distribution occurred in December 2017.

 What do you mean by “surplus”?